mjwgeek/USRP2M17-Selector/README.md

   Python 3

-  Have USRP2M17 Intsalled.
+  Have USRP2M17 Installed.
 See https://wiki.m17project.org/usrp2m17_bridge

    *Please note that I used custom ports in my config because I'm using DVSwitch and I wanted ports that were not used by any of those supported modes so plan for that if you are using Allstarlink in your bridge.*
    If you want to use different ports, open and modify connect.php to the ports that reflect your rpt.conf node ports, reversed of course.